 This training is provided as a service to Mayo Medical Laboratories clients and couriers.
-Although we strive to ensure that the information is current and accurate, we remind you that it is the employer’s responsibility to perform and verify the training of their employees.
+It is limited to shipping of medical specimens for diagnostic testing, including Category A Infectious Substances and Category B Biological Substances.
+Although Mayo Medical Laboratories strives to ensure that the information is current and accurate, it is the employer’s responsibility to perform and verify the training of their employees.

 By law, any person who causes dangerous goods to be transported by a public carrier must follow specific regulations and must have proof of training.

-Upon completion of this course, you will be eligible to take an online self-assessment quiz to obtain a dangerous goods shipping training completion certificate.
+Upon completion of this course, you will be eligible to take an online self-assessment quiz to obtain a Dangerous Goods Shipping training-completion certificate.

 This self-paced training and evaluation process is only one component of the client support offered by Mayo Medical Laboratories.